-In remediating the material weaknesses associated with Restatement No. 1, subsequent to the First Amended Filing, the Company identified (1) an error in its historical revenue recognition accounting practices with regard to bill and hold sales in Brazil related to aerial transmission projects, (2) an error in the recoverability of certain recorded VAT assets in Brazil and (3) various other errors which were determined to be individually immaterial.
-The Company has corrected these errors in the accompanying restated consolidated financial statements as of December 31, 2011 and 2010 and for the years ended December 31, 2011, 2010 and 2009 ("Restatement No. 2").
+In remediating the material weaknesses associated with Restatement No. 1 the Company identified (1) an error in its historical revenue recognition accounting practices with regard to bill and hold sales in Brazil related to aerial transmission projects, (2) an error in the recoverability of certain recorded VAT assets in Brazil and (3) various other errors which were determined to be individually immaterial.
+The Company has corrected these errors in the accompanying restated consolidated financial statements as of December 31, 2012 and 2011 and for the years ended December 31, 2012, 2011, and 2010 ("Restatement No. 2").

 The following Supplemental Guarantor and Parent Company Condensed Financial Information has been restated and recast for the effects of Restatement No. 1, the effects of the removal of the Canadian subsidiaries as guarantor subsidiaries and the effects of Restatement No. 2, which are each reflected in separate tables.
-The effects of Restatement No. 1 and the effects of Restatement No. 2 are further described in Note 22 - Restatement of Consolidated Financial Statements.
+The effects of Restatement No. 1 and the effects of Restatement No. 2 are further described in Note 23 - Restatement of Consolidated Financial Statements.

+For the year ended December 31, 2012 Condensed Statement of Operations and Comprehensive Income (Loss) Information, Condensed Balance Sheet Information and Condensed Statement of Cash Flow Information, the respective amounts presented in the "As Originally Filed" tables correspond to Form 10-K for the fiscal year ended December 31, 2012 filed by the Company on March 1, 2013.
 For the year ended December 31, 2011 Condensed Statement of Operations and Comprehensive Income (Loss) Information, Condensed Balance Sheet Information and Condensed Statement of Cash Flow Information, the respective amounts presented in the "As Originally Filed" tables correspond to Form 10-K for the fiscal year ended December 31, 2011 filed by the Company on February 23, 2012.
-For the year ended December 31, 2010 Condensed Statement of Operations and Comprehensive Income (Loss) Information, Condensed Balance Sheet Information and Condensed Statement of Cash Flow Information, the respective amounts presented in the "As Originally Filed" tables correspond to Form 10-K for the fiscal year ended December 31, 2010 filed by the Company on February 25, 2011.
-For the year ended December 31, 2009 Condensed Statement of Operations and Comprehensive Income (Loss) Information and Condensed Statement of Cash Flow Information, the respective amounts presented in the "As Originally Filed" tables correspond to Form 10-K for the fiscal year ended December 31, 2009 filed by the Company on March 1, 2010.
+For the year ended December 31, 2010 Condensed Statement of Operations and Comprehensive Income (Loss) Information and Condensed Statement of Cash Flow Information, the respective amounts presented in the "As Originally Filed" tables correspond to Form 10-K for the fiscal year ended December 31, 2010 filed by the Company on February 25, 2011.

-Before consideration of the Parent Company's and Guarantor Subsidiaries' proportionate share of their respective equity adjustments for net income (loss) applicable to Company common shareholders and other comprehensive income (loss), each of the errors described above and in further detail in Note 22 impact the condensed financial information of the Non-Guarantor Subsidiaries and has been reflected in the "Effect of Restatement #1" and the "Effect of Restatement #2" tables.
+Before consideration of the Parent Company's and Guarantor Subsidiaries' proportionate share of their respective equity adjustments for net income (loss) applicable to Company common shareholders and other comprehensive income (loss), each of the errors described above and in further detail in Note 23 impact the condensed financial information of the Non-Guarantor Subsidiaries, except for one immaterial error that impacts the condensed financial information of the Guarantor Subsidiaries.
+The effect of this error is an overstatement of the income tax provision for the year ended December 31, 2012 and has been reflected in the "Effect of Restatement #2" table.

-The Condensed Statements of Operations and Comprehensive Income (Loss) Information for the Parent Company and Guarantor Subsidiaries for the years ended December 31, 2011, 2010 and 2009 have been restated in the respective "Effect of Restatement #2" tables to reflect the portion of its subsidiaries' equity in earnings of other comprehensive income (loss), including the appropriate adjustment to eliminations, which were previously omitted from the prior filings.
+The Condensed Statements of Operations and Comprehensive Income (Loss) Information for the Parent Company and Guarantor Subsidiaries for the years ended December 31, 2012, 2011, and 2010 have been restated in the respective "Effect of Restatement

+#2" tables to reflect the portion of its subsidiaries' equity in earnings of other comprehensive income (loss), including the appropriate adjustment to eliminations, which were previously omitted from the prior filings.